-Mid-tier copper and gold producer, Phu Bia Mining (PBM), had recognised a need to reduce plant shutdown durations in order to increase annual production outputs across two sites in Laos.
+A mid-tier copper and gold producer, Phu Bia Mining, recognised a need to reduce plant shutdown durations to increase annual production outputs across two sites in Laos.

-On investigation, it was identified that the relining of the plant’s grinding mills was the critical path activity for all major shutdown activities therefore any improvement in the time taken to reline the ball mill would be transferable in full to the total outage duration.
+On investigation, the team recognised that grinding mill relining was the critical path activity for all significant shutdown activities; therefore, any improvement in the time taken to reline the ball mill would be transferable in full to the total outage duration.

-ORBIZ were engaged to observe the end to end shutdown process of planning, execution and post shutdown review to identify and then facilitate the implementation of the most valuable opportunities to improve.
+ORBIZ were engaged in observing the end to end shutdown process of planning, execution and post-shutdown review to identify and then facilitate the implementation of the most valuable opportunities to improve.

-The program aimed to develop the in-house capabilities of Lao-national supervisors and team leaders by broadening their understanding of operational improvement tools and methodologies.
+The program successfully developed the in-house capability of Laos-national supervisors and team leaders by broadening their understanding of operational improvement tools and methodologies.

-- $360k NPAT cost benefit per shutdown event
+- $360k EBIT cost benefit per shutdown event

-- $1.44m per annum ROI across two sites completing bi-annual shutdowns
+- $1.44m per annum EBIT increase across two sites completing bi-annual shutdowns